Skip to content

 Burp Suite Repeater tab showing the intercepted request

 Replace the entire request in Burp Repeater with the exploit payload from the CVE-2025-55182 proof of concept repository.
-The payload manipulates the Flight protocol to inject executable JavaScript that runs on the server.
+The payload abuses the Flight protocol to inject JavaScript that runs on the server.

-Send the modified request through Burp Suite.
-The server attempts to deserialize the payload as a standard Server Components response, but instead executes the injected code.
+Send the modified request.
+The server tries to deserialize it as a normal Server Components response but ends up executing the injected code instead.

 Burp Suite showing the exploit response